-Figures 2 through 16 present a selection of the model's most important impulse response functions, which show reasonable and expected patterns.
-The first set of figures - 2 through 10 - show the effects of demand shocks in the United States, the euro area, and Japan.
-Demand shocks to the US economy result in the expected increase in US output, inflation and nominal and real interest rates, declines in US unemployment and in the effective real exchange rate (i.e., an initial appreciation in the US dollar), and an initial easing of the bank lending tightening variable in the United States.
-By and large, the shock to US demand has qualitatively similar, but quantitatively smaller, effects in the euro area and Japan, with one obvious exception, i.e., that the effective real exchange rate depreciates in Japan.
+Figures 3 through 25 present a selection of the model's most important impulse response functions, which show reasonable and expected patterns.
+The first set of figures - 3 through 11 - show the effects of demand shocks in the United States, the euro area, and Japan.
+Demand shocks to the US economy result in the expected increase in US output, inflation and nominal and real interest rates, declines in US unemployment and in the effective real exchange rate (i.e., an appreciation in the US dollar), and an initial easing of the bank lending tightening variable in the United States.
+By and large, the shock to US demand has qualitatively similar, but quantitatively smaller, effects in the euro area and Japan, with one obvious exception, i.e., that the effective real exchange rate depreciates in the other economies.
 It should also be noted that, quantitatively, the effects of the US demand shock on the euro area economy are typically somewhat larger than those on the Japanese economy, and that the relative size of the effects in Japan and especially in the euro area compared to those in the United States are larger for financial variables than for non-financial variables.

 Demand shocks in the euro area have similar effects on output and unemployment in the euro area economy as the corresponding shocks in the United States have on the US economy.
-However, the inflation effects and the interest rate response are larger in the euro area than in the United States.
-In the case of a Japanese demand shock, the effects on output, inflation and interest rates in Japan tend to be somewhat larger than those in the United States from a US demand shock, while the effects on unemployment are smaller.
+However, the inflation effects, the interest rate response and the exchange rate response are all larger in the euro area than in the United States.
+In the case of a Japanese demand shock, the effects on output, inflation and interest rates in Japan are similar to those in the United States from a US demand shock, while the effects on unemployment are smaller and the effects on the real interest rate are larger.
 For the most part, the spillover effects from a euro area shock to the United States and Japan are very similar to those from the United States to the euro area and Japan.
-Similar responses can be seen in the spillover effects of demand shocks in Japan.
+Similar, although smaller, responses can be seen in the spillover effects of demand shocks in Japan.

-Figures 11 through 13 show the effect of a shock to the $BLT{US}$ variable on the key variables in the three economies.
-An easing in bank lending tightening in the United States results in a considerably stronger US economy and qualitatively similar effects in the euro area and Japan that are about one fourth the size of those in the United States for the output gap and a somewhat higher ratio for inflation.
+Figures 12 through 14 show the effect of a shock to the BLT{US} variable on the key variables in the three economies.
+An easing in bank lending tightening in the United States results in a considerably stronger US economy and qualitatively similar effects in the euro area and Japan that are about one fourth the size of those in the United States for output and a somewhat higher ratio for inflation.